D-X-Y/AutoDL-Projects/README.md

 <img src="data/imagenet-results.png" width="700">
 Figure-2.
 Top-1 and top-5 errors on ImageNet.

+### Correction

+The Gumbel-softmax tempurature during searching should decrease from 10 to 0.1.

 ### Citation
 If you find that this project (GDAS) helps your research, please cite the paper:
 ```